Assessing Superposition-Targeted Coverage Criteria for Quantum Neural Networks: Coverage Criteria for Quantum Neural Networks

-However, the total number of basis states grows exponentially with the number of qubits, and the probability of each state theoretically ranges from 0 to 1.
+However, the number of basis states grows exponentially with the number of qubits, and the probability of each state theoretically ranges from 0 to 1.
 This vast and continuous solution space makes exhaustive testing impractical.
-As the model's decision logic evolves during training, the probability distribution of each basis state is often compressed into a narrower range than [0, 1], akin to the bounded neuron outputs in DNNs.
-Therefore, here we extract the probability range of each basis state from the training data to profile the major and corner-case regions in QNNs.
-Inputs with distributions similar to the training data should predominantly fall within the major regions, while corner-case regions are less frequently explored.
-Both major and corner-case regions can include error-inducing data, like natural data originally close to the decision boundary \cite{deepgini}, Out-Of-Distribution (OOD) data~\cite{ood}, and adversarial data \cite{fgsm}, making it essential to explore both types of regions to expose diverse and subtle model errors.
+As the model's decision logic evolves during training, the possible range of each basis state is gradually compressed, akin to the bounded neuron outputs in DNNs.
+Therefore, we extract each probability range from the training data to profile the major and corner-case regions in QNNs.